harryho/blog-hugo/content/coding/c-sharp/csharp-note-2.md

 +++
 tags = ["CSharp"]
 title = "C# Note - 2"
-description="How to build a configurable scheduled task on Window Service?"
+description="How to build a configurable scheduled task on Window Service"
 +++

 ## Problem